 This edifice, built in 1869 during the ministry of the Reverend Henry Uiterwyk, is one of the oldest Reformed Church structures in Michigan.
 The first church on this site was a log cabin which was soon replaced by a clapboard building.
 The Colonial style of this third place of worship remains largely unchanged.
 The steeple, roof line, and exterior walls and ornamentation are original.
 The congregation of the Vriesland Reformed Church worshipped here until 1973.

-Erected 1979 by Michigan History Division, Department
+Erected 1979 by Michigan History Division, Department of State.
+(Marker Number L0482.)

 Location.
 42° 48.719′ N, 85° 56.473′ W. Marker is near Zeeland, Michigan, in Ottawa County.
-Marker is on Byron Road west of 64th Avenue, on the left when traveling east.
+It is on Byron Road west of 64th Avenue, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 6441 Byron Rd, Zeeland MI 49464, United States of America.
 Touch for directions.

 Additional commentary.
 1. 1869 Vriesland Reformed Church The current building is now the Zeeland Church of God.

-Photographed By Kathy Garman, June 6, 2021
+Photographed by Kathy Garman, June 6, 2021

 2. 1869 Vriesland Reformed Church Building Marker